kaapana/kaapana/docs/source/development_guide.rst

    dcmsend -v <ip-address of server> 11112  --scan-directories --call <aetitle of images, used for filtering> --scan-pattern '*'  --recurse <data-dir-of-DICOM images>

 * Go to Meta on the landing page to check if the images were successfully uploaded
 * In order to create a development environment to add new DAGs to the platform go to the extension section on the landing page and install the code-server-chart.
-Clicking on the link you will be served with a Visual Studio Code environment in the directory of Airflow, where you will finde the Kaapana plugin (``workflows/plugins``), the data during processing (``workflows/data``), the models (``workflows/models``) and the directory for the DAGs definition (``workflows/dags``).
+Clicking on the link you will be served with a Visual Studio Code environment in the directory of Airflow, where you will find the Kaapana plugin (``workflows/plugins``), the data during processing (``workflows/data``), the models (``workflows/models``) and the directory for the DAGs definition (``workflows/dags``).

 In order to get a general idea about how to use the platform checkout TODO.
 Furthermore, it might be helpful to check out the TODO in order to get an idea of the concepts of the Kaapana platform.